Back to Blog

 6. Optimize for Mobile Devices

-In 2024, 61% of Google searches will happen on mobile devices.
-Optimizing your Google Ad headlines for smaller screens is non-negotiable.
+More than 60% of Google searches happen on mobile devices, according to Shopify research.
+Optimizing your Google Ads headlines for smaller screens is non-negotiable.

 Mobile users have shorter attention spans and less screen real estate.
 Your headlines must be concise, clear, and impactful to stand out on a mobile device.
 Google Ads limits headlines to 30 characters each.
 On mobile, this often means only the first headline is fully visible.
 Make sure your most important message or keyword appears in that first headline.